 As locals, we’ve traveled far and wide to experience some of the best Cuban beaches firsthand – and there are far more than 20 beaches we would love to include in this list!
 Read on for our recommendations of the best beaches in Cuba to add to your Cuba itinerary.

 Best Beaches in Cuba

-Named one of the best beaches in the world by TripAdvisor, Varadero beach on the Hicacos peninsula in the province of Matanzas is one Cuban beach you just can’t miss.
+Named one of the best beaches in the world by TripAdvisor, Varadero Beach on the Hicacos peninsula in the province of Matanzas is one Cuban beach you just can’t miss.
 Varadero is the closest nice beach to Havana – if you have more than an hour to spend traveling from Havana for a great beach, Varadero is your destination.

 Varadero is also the resort capital of Cuba.
 Here you’ll find plenty of options for accommodations at all price ranges – from luxury to basic rooms for rent.
 There are at least a dozen all-inclusive hotels here, popular with Cubans and foreigners alike.

+The beach at Varadero is long – over 16km of white sand – and mostly public, so it’s quite easy to find a relatively empty spot.
 When I’ve traveled here, even during high season, I’ve found spots with a bit of privacy away from the tourist crowds in front of and near the resorts.

-Read More: Ultimate Guide to Varadero, Cuba
+Read More: Cayo Guillermo: Ultimate Traveler’s Guide

 In addition to having crystal clear water and gorgeous white sand, Playa Ancón also has reefs offshore that make it a snorkeling destination as well.

 While you can easily snorkel from the beach, head to nearby Cayo Blanco, a small offshore island, for some of the best snorkeling – you can even snorkel on some shipwrecks.
 TriSub offers snorkeling and diving trips, including to Cayo Blanco, for everyone from beginners to more experienced divers.